wissamkontar/Consensus-AV-Analysis/README.md

 **Suggested citation:**

-Elayan, M., & Kontar, W. (2025). *The Empirical Pareto Frontier of Automated Driving: Consensus Across Safety, Interaction, and Traffic (Code Repository).* GitHub.
+Elayan, M., & Kontar, W. (2026). *Can Automated Vehicles Have it All?
+A Consensus Framework for Diagnosing Behavioral Trade-Offs in Mixed Traffic (Code Repository).* GitHub.
 Available at: https://github.com/wissamkontar/Consensus-AV-Analysis.git

 ---